Highpoint2000/TEFLoggerApp/README.md

 ![image](https://github.com/user-attachments/assets/1852affa-ddb2-4494-a6ca-6f81ca6f6328)

-## Version 3.61 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)
+## Version 3.7 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

-- Crash bug from version 3.6 fixed
+- new menu function to set the map radius around the current coordinates to better identify the possible transmission locations
+- removed new update message when rotating the display

 ## Installation notes: